iamritikkk/iamritikkk/README.md

 ## My Essence

-🐼 I'm all about taking it easy, writing some code, maybe geeking out over Linux kernel patches, and simply enjoying life with a cup of tea. 🍵
+🐼 I'm all about taking it easy, writing some code, maybe geeking out over Linux kernel patches, and simply enjoying life with a cup of coffee. 🍵